cubicdaiya/ngx_small_light/README.md

 ### JPEG hinting

-When the output format is JPEG and image-converting engine is ImageMagick or Imlib2, you may give 'y' to the parameter `jpeghint`.
+When the output format is JPEG and image-converting engine is ImageMagick or Imlib2, you may give `jpeghint=y`.
 The speed of processing images is improved dramatically.

 ### Limit thread-number with OpenMP